Noaozer/NoaRepo/.swm/software-test-plan.drownem5.sw.md

 *   The tests are designed to ensure the quality

-*   The tests are divided into test subjects, at the end of each session bugs will be opened accordingly
+*   The tests are divided into test subjects, at the end of each session bugs tickets will be opened accordingly

 *   Each test topic will contain all types of tests